polkadot-developers/polkadot-docs/infrastructure/validators/operational-tasks/monitor-node.md

 ## Install and Configure Optional `Alertmanager`

 You can also configure the optional `Alertmanager` to help predict potential problems or notify you of an active problem with your server.
-You can receive alerts via Slack, email, Matrix, among other messaging services.
+You can receive alerts via Slack, email, and Matrix among other messaging services.
 You can configure email notifications to alert you if your node goes down.
 The following sections cover how to install and configure the `AlertManager`.

-First, download the latest binary of `AlertManager` and unzip it by running the command below:
+First, download the latest binary of `AlertManager` and unzip it by running the following command:
 ```bash
 --8<-- 'code/infrastructure/validators/operational-tasks/monitor-node/unzip-alert-manager.md'
 ```

 ### Setup Gmail

-You will need to generate an `app password` in your Gmail account to allow AlertManager to send you alert notification emails.
+To use Gmail, you must generate an `app password` in your Gmail account to allow `AlertManager` to send you alert notification emails.
 Visit Google support for more details on setting up your [`app password`](https://support.google.com/accounts/answer/185833?hl=en){target=\_blank}.

-Once you complete the setup, you should see something like below:
+Once you complete the setup, you should see something like the following:

 ![grafana-am-1](/images/infrastructure/validator/operational-tasks/1-alert-manager.webp)